lammps/lammps/doc/src/fix_bond_react.rst

 determined by the coordinates of the post-reaction template, after optimal translation and rotation of the post-reaction template to the reaction site (using a fit with atoms that are neither created nor deleted).
-Or, the *modify_create* keyword can be used to specify which post-reaction atoms are used for this fit.
-The *fragmentID* value must be the name of a molecule fragment defined in the post-reaction :doc:`molecule <molecule>` template, and only atoms in this fragment are used for the fit.
+The *modify_create* keyword can be used to modify the default behavior when creating atoms.
+The *modify_create* keyword has two sub-keywords, *fit* and *near*.
+One or more of the sub-keywords may be used after the *modify_create* keyword.
+The *fit* sub-keyword can be used to specify which post-reaction atoms are used for the optimal translation and rotation of the post-reaction template.
+The *fragmentID* value of the *fit* sub-keyword must be the name of a molecule fragment defined in the post-reaction :doc:`molecule
+<molecule>` template, and only atoms in this fragment are used for the
+fit.
+Atoms are created only if no current atom in the simulation is within a distance R of any created atom, including the effect of periodic boundary conditions if applicable.
+R is defined by the *near* sub-keyword.
+Note that the default value for R is 0.0, which will allow atoms to strongly overlap if you are inserting where other atoms are present.
 The velocity of each created atom is initialized in a random direction with a magnitude calculated from the instantaneous temperature of the reaction site.

 The handedness of atoms that are chiral centers can be enforced by listing their IDs in the ChiralIDs section.
 A chiral atom must be